dhocker/intrinio-localc/README.md

 OR
 =IntrinioFinancials(identifier, statement, sequence, type, tag, rounding)
 ```
-Some expalnation is in order as the Intrinio documentation does not really clarify
+Some explanation is in order as the Intrinio documentation does not really clarify
 exactly how the parameters work.

 The IntrinioFinancials function starts by assuming that the first form